A multidisciplinary approach that takes into account the mechanical, electrical, chemical, and materials properties of the biological system

 The curriculum is structured around a core of six courses that quantitatively analyze biological systems from multiple points of view.
 The core provides the fundamentals of quantitative physiology, electrical engineering in the context of excitable tissues; basics of mechanical engineering in the context of the musculoskeletal system; and thermodynamics, heat transfer, and fluids mechanics within the context of physiological systems.

-On completion of the core, students choose one of three concentrations (cell and tissue engineering, biomechanics, or biomedical devices and bioimaging), which provides the opportunity to develop a deep level of expertise in an important area of bioengineering.
+On completion of the core, students choose one of four concentrations in which provides the opportunity to develop a deep level of expertise in an important academic and research area of bioengineering.
+View research areas:

 Students joining the Bioengineering department will have unique opportunities in the classroom, research labs, and experiential learning, including cooperative education where they gain professional experience in areas of interest to them.
 The projects that they may be able to contribute to include bio-bandages that monitor bacterial growth or that help damaged ligaments heal faster; sheets of cells folded like origami to form a working kidney; and new materials that—like a leaf in the sun—automatically sense and adapt to changes in the environment.